Skip to main content

 • “The game is hyper realistic and focuses on gameplay over graphics to a large extent, which I did not mind (I've always been a gameplay over graphics person myself).”

-• “After playing Combat Mission: Shock Force 2 and Black Sea, which I liked a lot, I can't recommend this game.
-Cold War has a lot of units on the board (total mobilization like in real life), but both the engine and gameplay aren't adapted for this type of scope.”
+• “After Combat Mission Shock Force 2 and Black Sea that I like a lot I can't recommend this game; Cold War has a lot of units on the board (total mobilization like IRL) but both the engine and gameplay aren't adapted for this type of scope.”

 • stability